octavian-nita/dotfiles/README.md

 dev-env-settings
 ================

-Settings for various tools I use in my development environment(s)
+Settings / configuration for various tools I use in my development environment(s).

+Mostly targeting Windows but easily adaptable.